 OTHER GRADATIONS OF TRADING STRATEGIES

-In conclusion, it is worth to summarizing the classic gradation of trading strategies that may be helpful in determining your own approach.
+In conclusion, it is worth summarizing the classic gradation of trading strategies that may help determine your approach.

 - Trend, counter-trend, flat strategies

 The trend strategy presupposes that, under no circumstances, will you open trading positions against the current movement.
 That is, if the EUR/USD price grows in the medium term, we are considering the possibility of opening a long position only.
 The main question here is only what to consider a trend.
 As part of your strategy, you must clearly state for yourself what you consider to be a trend and how to distinguish it from short-term price movement.
 I will explain some of the ways in one of the following lessons.